Our world changes at a faster and faster pace.

-Although it might always seem right to read, selecting what your read is critical.
-Just like on a diet you want to ingest qualify food when it comes to reading you want to feed your mind with ideas and insights that will empower you and create a better version of yourself as person and businessman.
+Although it might always seem right to read, selecting what you read is critical.
+Just like on a diet you want to ingest qualify food when it comes to reading you want to feed your mind with ideas and insights that will empower you and create a better version of yourself as a person and businessman.

 The lessons of blitzscaling can be adapted to help build great companies in nearly any ecosystem by

 In a business world that has become very competitive, thanks also to the digital age, it becomes critical to develop a new mindset and framework that goes beyond the conventional business thinking, Blitzscaling: The Lightning-Fast Path to Building Massively Valuable Companies is a book written by

 We must realize—and act on the realization—that if we try to focus on everything, we focus on nothing by